kennycason/cellular-automata-pokemon-types/README.md

 - Each loss, a cell loses one HP.
 - Depending on mode, both the attacker and defender can mutually attack each other, else only the attacker attacks.

 A large gif demonstrating the rules being applied with mutual attacks

 ![](data/fire_water_grass_large_mutual_attacks.gif?raw=true)

 A large gif demonstrating the rules being applied with only the attacker attacking.
-Note how much more smooth the patterns are.
+Note how much smoother the patterns are.

 ![](data/fire_water_grass_large_only_attacker_attacks.gif?raw=true)